AllaFrancis/AllaFrancis/README.md

 - Hi, I’m @AllaFrancis
-- And I hate everyone
+- And I love kittens

 <!---
 AllaFrancis/AllaFrancis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.